pgtipping/the-synth-rag/memory-bank/activeContext.md

 - ✅ Created a general chat page for selecting any use case
 - ✅ Enhanced the prompts page with "Try in Chat" button functionality
 - ✅ Improved header navigation with link to the Prompts page

+#### UI Component Improvements

+- ✅ Added Shadcn Textarea component for improved text input
+- ✅ Fixed linter errors in the Textarea component
+- ✅ Improved ChatInput component to use the new Textarea component

+#### Dependency and Build Fixes

+- ✅ Fixed LangChain dependency issues by updating to the latest versions
+- ✅ Updated environment variable handling to use LangChain's getEnvironmentVariable utility
+- ✅ Fixed database configuration to use pure JavaScript implementation instead of native bindings
+- ✅ Resolved module resolution errors for @langchain/core/utils/env

 ### Recent Fixes